 We Aim to Empower Research on the Root Causes of Pollinator Decline.

 In recent years, pollinator decline has come about the front pages of global conversations.
-However, this increased attention has inevitably given rise to controversy.
-Let’s take the honeybees, for instance, a species that has been known to act aggressively towards other pollinators.
-This revelation has given rise to an anti honey bee (which are actually an invasive species) sentiment that polarizes environmental workers and activists.
-Some have even opted for the complete removal of honey bees and other invasive species.
-A radical action like this will likely bring unforeseen consequences, but to some, it remains an ‘obvious’ solution.
-Why might this be consequential, you ask?
+However, this increased attention has given rise to controversy.
+Honey bees, for example, are often antagonized for being an aggressive invasive species that harms native bee species.
+Because of this, some have even opted for the complete removal of honey bees.
+A radical action like this would likely bring devastating ecological consequences, but it remains an ‘obvious’ solution to some.

 Nothing Lives in Isolation

-Every living organism exists in a biological sphere that we call a ‘system’.
-If you were asleep throughout high school biology like our executive director Jason Liao was, allow us to jog your memory.
+Every living organism exists in a ‘system’.
 In these systems, species form relationships and coexist with each other in order to survive.
-Take for example the bee, which sustains itself with nectar while pollinating our crops.
-Or perhaps the anemone, a sea creature which cleans itself by sheltering nearby clownfish.
+Sea anemone, for example, clean itself by sheltering nearby clownfish.
 If the clownfish was removed from the equation, the sea anemone would have a much more difficult time preserving its livelihood.
-An uncountable number of species interact with and depend on each other for survival, and the disappearance of only one proponent could mean extinction for many other organisms in the system.
-So what would happen if you subtract a honeybee from its local system?
-Contrary to popular belief, this is actually a grey area for a lot of environmentalists.
-Because pollinator systems are so heavily understudied, we’re left guessing the side effects of removing and adding certain species from a system.
-This is what makes attempting to ‘save the bees’ so dangerous; this is why increasing attention on pollinators right now is like opening a can of worms; we simply do not know how to do it without causing further any further harm.
+An uncountable number of species depend on each other for survival, and the disappearance of just one cog in a system could harm all the others.
+So what would happen if a honeybee is subtracted from its local system?
+We don’t know.
+Because pollinator systems are so heavily understudied, we’re left guessing the what consequences are associated with removing certain species from a pollinator system.
+This is what makes attempting to ‘save the bees’ through brute force so dangerous.

 Why Will Research on Pollinator Systems be Meaningful?